 To call your friends in Venice, you’ll need to use the international dial code of +39 041.

-You can imagine yourself in Venice, visiting the incredible Piazza Sam Marco (St Marks Square) with this live webcam – click here.
+You can imagine yourself in Venice, visiting the incredible Piazza Sam Marco (St Marks Square) with this live webcam.

 Numerous well known movies have been set and filmed in Venice including: Casino Royal, From Russia With Love and Moonraker (James Bond), The Talented Mr Ripley, Indiana Jones and the Last Crusade, The Italian Job, Lara Croft: Tomb Raider, The League of Extraordinary Gentlemen, and unsurprisingly, many adaptations of Othello.

-Do you have any interesting or fun facts about Venice that we missed?
-Share them here in the comments section below!
+Do you know any fun facts about Venice?
+Share them in the comments below!